All Episodes

 I want to start, though, today.

-You know, let listen, it this is a core principle, just like the president, the constitution, these are core principles now that are in jeopardy in this country.
+You know, listen, this is a core principle, just like the president, the Constitution.

 That is the very foundation of our justice system.

-Just like we have co-equal branches of government, just like there are enumerated Powers directly in the Constitution.
+Just like we have co-equal branches of government, just like there are enumerated powers directly in the Constitution.

-You can see the parallels here.
+You see the parallels here.

 But also the presumption of innocence, it is a very core fundamental principle of our republic.